as7erism/deflecting-drones/README.md

-A web-based implementation of the board game [`Ricochet Robots`](https://en.wikipedia.org/wiki/Ricochet_Robots) built with Svelte and Sveltekit and deployed on Deno Deploy at [`https://dd.whirlwinda.st`](https://dd.whirlwinda.st)
+A web-based implementation of the board game [`Ricochet Robots`](https://en.wikipedia.org/wiki/Ricochet_Robots) built with Svelte and Sveltekit

 ## Local Development